 If and when technical subjects like physics or engineering are to be taught online interactive simulations and experiments must be available to reinforce important concepts.

 Here, is one resource that provides fun, interactive, research-based simulations of physical phenomena from the PhET(Physics Education Technology) project at the University of Colorado.
-This is an ongoing project with over sixty simulations designed to teach physics, ch… Continue
+This is an ongoing project with over sixty simulations designed to teach… Continue

 Added by John Santiago on November 17, 2009 at 10:30am —